 I’m Claire, The Soberholic.
 Originally from Newcastle, I now live in North Wales, with my husband and our 2 young sons and my cocker spaniel, Woody.

-I created The Sober Goals programme, as a result of my own personal struggle with alcohol and the subsequent discovery that a sober life has so much more to offer.
+I created The Secret Guide to Sober Success, as a result of my own personal struggle with alcohol and the subsequent discovery that a sober life has so much more to offer.

 Being sober is energising and revitalising and I’m definitely having more fun.